-Figure 5-11 Portal Configuration_No Authentication
+Figure 5-11 Portal Configuration\No Authentication

-Authentication Type: Select No Authentication .
+Authentication Type: Select No Authentication.
 Authentication Timeout: After successful verification, an authentication session is established.
 Authentication Timeout decides the active time of the session.
 Within the active time, the device keeps the authentication session open with the associated client.
 To reopen the session, the client needs to log in the web authentication page and enter the user name and password again once authentication timeout is reached.
-By default, authentication timeout is eight hours (For EAP110/120/220, the value is one hour).
 Select Custom from the drop-down list to customize the parameter.

 Redirect: Disable by default.
 Redirect specifies that the portal should redirect the newly authenticated clients to the configured URL.

 Redirect URL: If you enable the Redirect function, please enter the URL that a newly authenticated client will be directed to.